WasmEdge/WasmEdge/docs/book/en/src/use_cases/kubernetes/kubernetes/kubeedge.md

 # Create a crun demo for KubeEdge

 This docs has moved to <https://wasmedge.org/docs/develop/deploy/kubernetes/kubedge>.
-Please use our new docs.
+Please use our new docs..